 - Load paths and structural stability

-I don’t do as much academic research now as I used to.
+I don’t do much academic research these days.
 My focus has very much shifted onto engineering education.
 However, I maintain an interest, particularly in applications of computer vision to crowd behaviour and also in crowd flow modelling and the overlap between these areas.
-Some of research interests are discussed further below.
+Some of my research interests are discussed further below.
 I may well develop some tutorials or courses around this content at some point in the future.

 Crowd Flow Behaviour and Pedestrian Tracking